WHY YOU SHOULD USE A TILT-SHIFT LENS FOR WEDDING PHOTOGRAPHY

 If you’ve ever experimented with tilt-shift lenses, you know that they offer photographers unique control over depth of field and perspective.
 They are often used for photographing architecture, landscapes, or creative portraits, but they can also work wonders for delivering amazing wedding day images.
 They create a soft, dream-like look, which works especially well with bright and airy images.
-Although tilt-shift lenses are less commonly found in a wedding photographer’s arsenal, at least as a go-to lens for covering the ceremony, they actually produce solid results when used responsibly!
+Although tilt-shift lenses are less commonly found in a wedding photographer’s arsenal, at least as a go-to lens for covering the ceremony, they actually produce solid results when used in the right way.
+In this article, I’m going to show you when and how to use a Tilt Shift Lens in wedding photography.

 Our Favorite Tilt-Shift Lenses

-Before you take a new tilt-shift lens out to cover a wedding ceremony, we suggest taking the time to better understand the lens and its functionality, and practice shooting with the lens to perfect manual focusing.
+Before you take a new tilt-shift lens out to cover a wedding ceremony, we suggest taking the time to better understand the lens and its functionality.
+Practice shooting with the lens to perfect manual focusing.
 This will come in handy to help you perform under pressure when capturing creative shots during a wedding ceremony.

 Shooting Guidance: During the Shoot